Winter in Toronto

 Things to Do in Toronto in Winter

-Here are the things to do in Toronto in winter, all winter long.
-These activities are available from December through mid-March, weather depending!
+Here are the things to add to your Toronto itinerary in winter, all winter long.
+These activities are available from December through mid-March, weather depending

 Toronto has some beautiful skating rinks open throughout the winter months.
 The most popular outdoor rink is at Nathan Phillip’s Square, just outside of the old City Hall and in front of the famous “Toronto” sign.

-All lit up at night with the glowing Toronto sign, this rink is beautiful in the evening as it is during the day.
-During the month of November and December, there is the Nathan Phillip’s Christmas Market, and some kid’s rides- so you can shop, go on rides, grab hot chocolate and go skating.
+All lit up at night with the glowing Toronto sign, this rink is as beautiful in the evening as it is during the day.

 Here are the details on two of the most popular, iconic outdoor skating rinks in Toronto: